Key takeaways:

 There are three figures you’ll need to calculate your gains or losses.

-- Proceeds of distribution: This is a formal way of saying profit.
+3. Proceeds of disposition: This is the amount received from the sale of the asset.
+This is the formal way of saying profit.
 It’s the value of your asset at the time you sold, minus the ACB and any outlays and expenses.

 If you’re unsure about your calculations, you can check the Canada Revenue Agency (CRA) website for details.